Skip to Content

 How do I know how old my dishwasher is?

-Check the model/serial tag (often on the door frame) and look up the manufacturing date by brand.
-If you’re unsure, our friendly technicians in yellow can help identify the age during service.
+Check the model and serial tag, often located on the door frame or inner edge of the tub, and look up the manufacturing date by brand.
+If you are unsure, our friendly technicians in yellow can help identify the age during service.

-Is it worth repairing a dishwasher that’s 8–10 years old?
+Is it worth repairing a dishwasher that is 8–10 years old?

 Major repairs usually include circulation motor failures, repeated control board issues, severe leaks, or problems tied to a rusted tub or long-term water damage.